White sandy beaches and gorgeous sunsets.

-Some of our favourite areas along SMB:
+Some of our favorite areas along SMB:

 Boggy Sand Beach is at the northern most point of SMB.
 Our private beach access is located directly across the gravel road and less than 30 feet from our front gate.
 The beach area here is quiet and free from crowds.
 The snorkeling and sunsets are superb.

 Cemetery Beach is also located at the northern end of SMB, just south of Boggy Sand Road.
 The designated public beach access is located on West Bay Road right beside the Cemetery.
 There is usually plenty of parking along West Bay Road.
-Or you can choose to walk from our beach access with less than a 5 minute walk.
+Or you can choose to walk from our beach access with less than a 5-minute walk.
 Cemetery Beach is known for its shady area and snorkeling.

-Governor’s Beach is located just north of the Governor’s residence on West Bay Road, along the SMB corridor just 3 miles fromWindsong.
+Governor’s Beach is located just north of the Governor’s residence on West Bay Road, along the SMB corridor just 3 miles from Windsong.
 This beach is very popular with locals and tourists alike because there is plenty of parking and a wide stretch of white sand.
 It can get crowded but is worth a visit.